Enterprising Oxford (now EnSpire Oxford)

 It is increasingly important for researchers to be entrepreneurial – not just in order to start a business or a spin-out company, but so that they can ‘think outside the box’ and take advantage of opportunities to exploit the impact of their research in creative ways.
 EPSRC IAA funding was used to conduct a short project to better understand the barriers to enterprise training for doctoral students and early career researchers in the Engineering and Physical sciences at the University of Oxford.
-The project led directly to the IAA-funded development of the Enterprising Oxford digital portal.
+The project led directly to the IAA-funded development of the Enterprising Oxford digital portal, which became EnSpire Oxford in 2023.

 Enterprising Oxford was initially developed by the Mathematical, Physical and Life Sciences Division in collaboration with the Saïd Business School at the University of Oxford, and is now managed on behalf of the University by Research Services’ Knowledge Exchange and Impact Team.
 It provides a gateway for students and researchers to learn the basics of enterprise, from intellectual property to setting up a business or social venture, and provides an easily accessible way to find out about and take advantage of local events and training.
 The portal promotes the ventures, start-ups or projects of entrepreneurs with links to Oxford (University or local area) through ‘Entrepreneurs Uncovered’, a collection of profiles on the website.
 These profiles help these early stage endeavours to gain press exposure and raise seed capital through crowdfunding.